 Ease The Stress In Your Life – Learn To Say ‘No’

-If you’re like me, your personal schedule is probably overflowing already.
+If you’re anything like me, your personal schedule is probably already overloaded.

 What with all the work at home for the family and your day job, it can be hard to achieve any kind of balance that leaves you time to relax.
 Your stress levels just keep going up . . .

 And yet, you still take on more.
 Especially when it comes to helping others.

 Maybe it’s time to consider whether over the years you have become a serial ‘giver’ to the point that it’s become detrimental to your health.
 It’s not always easy to recognize the signs and symptoms of this insidious disease.